AhmedNadar/learn_ruby/README.md

-learn_ruby
+Playing with Ruby
 ==========

-Working on Ruby tasks using TDD
+Working on Ruby tasks using TDD.

+Showing different approaches to write code and following good practice.